 The Solution to Anchoring into Terracotta

-Specifically designed for fastening to the face of terracotta, amongst other surfaces such as hollow concrete block and brick, the umbrella insert introduces a solution for anchoring into terracotta.
+Designed for overhead applications into terracotta, amongst other surfaces such as hollow concrete block and brick, the umbrella insert introduces a solution for anchoring into terracotta.

-Using an umbrella insert when anchoring into hollow block surfaces gets the job done with a strong hold while keeping the aesthetics of the surface intact.
+Using an umbrella insert when anchoring into hollow block surfaces is important because it offers strong load bearing capacity while keeping the aesthetics of the surface intact.

 These inserts are best used with high strength epoxy to help ensure a strong hold.
 At Allfasteners we supply many different types of chemical anchors and epoxy adhesives, depending on environmental and engineering requirement, such as polyester, vinylester or epoxy-based resins.
 Our very own range of chemical products has been proven as effective time and time again, in heavy load applications.